Dan Raudabaugh: Dallas Vigilantes

-Raudabaugh signed late in the 2010 season, with the Dallas Vigilantes, and saw action in its final two games.
+Raudabaugh signed late in the 2010 season with the Dallas Vigilantes of the Arena Football League (AFL), and saw action in its final two games.
 He engineered a 62–56 Dallas victory in the season finale against the Bossier–Shreveport Battle Wings by turning in a 22-of-29 performance for 311 yards.
 He also tied a Vigilantes team high with eight touchdown passes in the game.
 For the season, Raudabaugh completed 31-of-46 passes (67.4%) for 442 yards and 10 touchdowns.
 He threw one interception and had a passer rating of 128.8.

 In 2011, Raudabaugh was the starter for the entire season.
 He finished the season having completed 360-of-557 passes (64.8%) for 4,741 yards and 90 touchdowns.
 He threw seven interception and had a passer rating of 118.3.